crcx/parable/docs/compiler_implementation.md

 - source string gets leading and tailing whitespace (space, tab, cr, lf) stripped.
+- some interfaces will join strings ending with \ to allow for multiline definitions
 - the string is broken into tokens, with each token separated by a space.